adri-standard/adri/README.md

 ADRI isn't just another data quality tool - it's a **communication protocol** between data sources and AI systems:

+> **Note on Scope**: ADRI assesses single datasets (like a customer CSV or orders table), not relationships between multiple datasets.
+This focused approach enables universal standards that work across industries.

 ### 1. The Protocol
 - **Standardized metadata** that travels with your data
 - **5 dimensions** of quality: Validity, Completeness, Freshness, Consistency, Plausibility